 The talk about influencer marketing usually starts when creating a new marketing strategy, perhaps for a new product.
 You must narrow it down with the right questions though, because your brand’s image will be at stake – sponsoring an influencer essentially means giving them the control over how people perceive your brand.
 They’re a link to your audience, but one that you will not have complete control of.

-Choosing an influencer isn’t about the most popular, but the best one for the particular job.
-Considering some of these points below may help you find, or narrow, a perfect influencer choice for your brand:
+Choosing an influencer isn’t about the most popular, but the best one for the job.
+Considering some of these points below may help you find, or narrow, a perfect influencer choice for your influencer marketing campaign:

 - Geographical location – is your strategy to market locally around you, across the nation, or internationally?
 If you are local, identifying your most passionate customers (with a nano-/micro-level no. of followers) and sponsoring them to showcase your product could be the most cost-effective way to start.

-- Your audience – just like every influencer performs best within their own sector, you also have an audience where your product does really well in.
+- Your audience – just like every influencer performs best within their own sector, you also have an audience to whom your product would sell to really well.
 However, choosing the right one can get a little more complicated than that.
 Ultimately, your audience is who needs to be satisfied, and choosing an influencer closest, in terms of personality and attitude (refer to next point) to the interests of your audience is of utmost priority.

 - The influencer’s personality – this is where you may need more caution.
 Everyone, even you, can be mistaken for who you are solely based on your social profile.
-It’s important that an influencer is as true on their digital profiles as they are in reality.
-This is because if, in reality, they are not likeable or have a certain kind of attitude your audience does not resonate well with, it could yield negative results instead.
+It’s important that an influencer is as true on their digital profiles as they are in real life.
+This is because when away from the screen, if they are not likeable or have a kind of attitude your audience does not resonate well with, they could yield a negative image to your brand instead.

-- What can you offer them? – it’s definitely a two-way street and is important to think about what the influencer gets out of a partnership.
+- What can you offer them? – it’s a two-way street and it’s important to think about what the influencer gets out of the partnership.
 Some influencers look for more than just money.
 Some might want to build a healthy relationship with a brand they partner with and stay long-term.
 Sponsoring them with your products to use in their personal lives can also be a good incentive for many, especially for the ones just starting out.
-“What other ways can you add value to the partnership?” is a great question to ask.
+“What other ways can you add value to this influencer partnership?” is a great question to ask.